 As you consider your finances and plan for the future, we encourage you to learn more about tax deductions and other benefits you receive from charitable donations.

 In 2016, over 37 million United States taxpayers donated $236 billion in charitable contributions according to the Tax Foundation.
 Over 1.2 million Virginia residents donated over $6.7 billion or an average of $5,538.

 You, too, may earn a tax deduction and reduce your tax burden when you contribute to a qualified charitable organization like UMFS.
 UMFS is a registered 501 (c)(3) in the Commonwealth of Virginia.

-You may take a charitable donation deduction if you itemize deductions on your tax return.
-In general, you can deduct charitable donations of up to half of your adjusted gross income.
+In general, you can take a charitable donation deduction if you itemize deductions on your tax return.
+In 2021 the federal government has extended the special opportunity to deduct monetary donations to charities like UMFS, even if you take the standard deduction on your tax return.
+Individuals can deduct up to $300 in monetary donations, and married couples filing a joint return can deduct up to $600.
 To qualify as a charitable donation this year, your contribution must be made by December 31.

 Ways To Donate To Foster Care Organizations

 There are a variety of ways you can make a financial contribution to support foster care, while also receiving a valuable tax deduction.

 1. Monetary Donations

 Monetary donations help children in foster care obtain the support they need most.
 The UMFS Treatment Foster Care Program works with children and teens in foster care who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
 UMFS works hard to identify supportive foster families and provide extensive, specialized training and comprehensive ongoing support.

 Your tax-deductible donation to foster care at UMFS enables children who have come from some of the toughest circumstances to get the support and care they need to turn their lives around.